What Is The Best Time Frame For Candlesticks?

 Candlestick patterns using an intraday time frame

 Do candlestick patterns work on intraday bars?
-Let’s return to the ES futures contract and test on intraday data.
+This time, we backtest the ES futures contract using intraday data.

-First, we test by using hourly bars.
-The candlestick patterns are the same but we change the exit criteria: the last three bars must have a close that is higher than the previous high.
+First, we test using hourly bars.
+The candlestick patterns are the same, but we change the exit criteria: the last three bars must close higher than the previous high.

 We get the following equity chart from 2011 and onwards: